Aliases for FOXN1 Gene

 GeneCards Summary for FOXN1 Gene

 FOXN1 (Forkhead Box N1) is a Protein Coding gene.
 Diseases associated with FOXN1 include T-Cell Immunodeficiency, Congenital Alopecia, And Nail Dystrophy and Alopecia.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and RNA polymerase II transcription factor activity, sequence-specific DNA binding.
-An important paralog of this gene is FOXN4.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and DNA-binding transcription factor activity, RNA polymerase II-specific.
+An important paralog of this gene is FOXK2.